-Brand keywords are an important part of overall paid search strategy.
+Brand keywords are an important part of the overall paid search strategy.
 However, many advertisers are often unsure or else completely against it.
-Raise your hand if you’ve ever been asked “Why would I buy my own trademarked terms if I’m already showing up number one in free, organic listings?”
+Raise your hand if you’ve ever been asked: “Why would I buy my own trademarked terms if I’m already showing up number one in free, organic listings?”

 This argument may seem logical, but there are some very sound (and proven) reasons for buying your brand’s keywords:

 1) Protect and own your brand in search results: Search engines allow competitors and/or affiliates to bid on virtually any trademarked term.
 While some advertisers consider it “unethical”, the reality is that it’s a very common practice.
 Why let your competitors and affiliates own that ad real estate to either a) push their own product/service as an alternative or worse, b) use false or misleading ads to confuse your potential customers?

 Controlling your brand image is crucial offline and online, and PPC ads are perfect for this.
 You can change and test messaging on the fly, and even use ”Official Site” in ads so as to make clear your ad will lead that user to the actual site they were searching.

 2) Improve your quality scores: Bidding on your brand keywords may also help improve Quality Scores, as suggested by Dave Davis here – “…always bid (and bid high) on your company or brand name.
 You will get a massive boost in historical CTR because 70%+ of the time, your ad is what searchers are looking for.
 You will pay pennies per click and decrease the normalized Quality Score and historical account CTR of any competitors bidding on your brand or company name!”

 3) Brand keywords yield lower CPCs and higher click-through rates, which can also mean lower cost per acquisitions.

 From PPC Associates: